On the Whitney distortion extension problem for $C^m(\mathbb R^n)$ and $C^{\infty}(\mathbb R^n)$ and its applications to interpolation and alignment of data in $\mathbb R^n$: A tale of Whitney distorted extensions, interpolation and alignment in for fine sets-I

-An important problem in computer vision is matching points in $\Bbb R^n$.
-One way to think of this is as follows: Given two sets of points in $\Bbb R^n$ where the cardinality of the sets are equal, do there exist combinations of rotations, translations, reflections and compositions of these which map the one set of points onto the other.
-A typical application of this problem arises in image processing where it is often necessary to align an unidentified image to an image from a given data base of images for example parts of the human body in face or fingerprint recognition.
-Thus the problem is to recognize images by verifying whether they align to images in the given data base.
-In the case of labelled data (where the points in each set are indexed by the same index set and are also distinct), an old approach called the Procrustes approach \cite{G,G1} analytically determines a Euclidean motion which maps the first configuration close to the other (in a $L^2$) sense.
-In the case of image processing, the alignment problem as we have defined it for Euclidean motions is natural because an image in $\Bbb R^{n}$ does not change under Euclidean motions.
+An important problem in computer vision is comparing $k\geq 1$ point configurations in $\Bbb R^n$. \footnote{In computer vision, the phrase "$k\geq 1$ point configuration" means $k\geq 1$ distinct points.} One way to think of this is as follows: Given two $k$ configurations in $\Bbb R^n$, do there exist combinations of rotations, translations, reflections and compositions of these which map the one configuration onto the other.
+This is the shape registration problem. \footnote{In computer vision, two point clouds are said to have the same ``shape" if there exist combinations of rotations, translations, reflections and compositions of these which map the one set of points onto the other.
+This typically is called the registration problem.} A typical application of this problem arises in image processing and surface alignment where it is often necessary to align an unidentified image to an image from a given data base of images for example parts of the human body in face or fingerprint recognition.
+Thus the idea is to recognize points (often called landmarks) by verifying whether they align to points in the given data base.
+An image in $\Bbb R^{n}$ does not change under Euclidean motions.
+Motivated by this, in this paper, we will think of shape preservation in terms of whether there exists a Euclidean motion which maps one $k$ point configuration onto a second. \footnote{The shape identification problem can be stated more generally for other transformation groups.
+We restrict ourselves in this paper to Euclidean motions.} In the case of labelled data (where the data points in each set are indexed by the same index set), an old approach called the Procrustes approach \cite{G,G1} analytically determines a Euclidean motion which maps the first configuration close to the other (in a $L^2$) sense.
+There are a variety of ways to label points.
+See for example \cite{LW,WW}.
+In terms of good algorithms to do alignment of this kind, one method of Iterative Closet Point (ICP) for example is very popular and analytically computes an optimal rotation for alignment of $k$ point configurations, see for example \cite{DL} and the references cited therein for a perspective.
+Researchers in geometric processing think of the problem of comparing point clouds or finding a distance between them as to asking how to deform one point cloud into the other (each point cloud represented by a collection of meshes) in the sense of saying they have the same shape.
+We refer the reader to the references \cite{P,LW,WW,BCSZ,BSAB,WSW,WS,ZS,SW,DL,LAD,LD1,LD2, L, L1, BLCPFPJD, L2, SWK, SSK, VLBRC, LRS} and the many references cited therein for a broad perspective on applications of this problem.

-One way to move past the Procrustes approach is to compare pairwise distances between labelled points.
-See for example \cite{G,G1}.
+One way to dig deeper into the Procrustes problem is to compare pairwise distances between labelled points.
 In this regard, the following result is well known.
-See for example \cite{ATV,WW1,BK}.
+See for example \cite{ATV,WW1}.